Mera Lahoo: Summary

 Elder brother Dharam (Raj Kiran) and younger brother Govinda (Govinda) are living happily in a village.
 Dharam marries Pavitra (Kimi Katkar) and Govinda falls in love with Gita.
 Soon after marriage, due to evil thoughts and tactics, the two brothers are separated.
 Dharam's mind has been poisoned by Dhaneshwar, and he alleged Govinda as having had physical relations with his Bhabhi Pavita, and therefore Govinda leaves the house.
 In the absence of Govinda, Dharam has been murdered and Bhabhi Pavitra becomes the victim of Dhaneshwar's lust for sex.
-Govinda returns to avenge his brother's death and Bhabi's rape.
+Enraged, Govinda returns to avenge his brother's death and Bhabi's rape.
 How and where Govinda avenges form the climax.